anjaneykumar7/simple_painter_v2/README.md

 - **State Management**
   - Undo and redo functionality for actions.
   - Export final design as an image.
+  - Import and export functionality to save and restore canvas state with all items and their properties.

 - **Interactive Elements**
   - Add, move, resize, rotate, and delete text, images, or shapes.